aleksandr-kiliushin/learning/summaries/clean-architecture/index.md

 - ~~managed projects of their own~~;
 - folded into the daily workflow.

+There are a lot of paths to build the architecture:

+- 🪦 Architecture can be too strong and stable, born from authority and rigidity.
-If change is expensive, change is eliminated -- its causes subdued or headed of into a bureacratic ditch.
+  If change is expensive, change is eliminated, which causes subdued or headed of into a bureacratic ditch.
+  Totalitarism in architecture becomes a dystrophia for developers and a constant source of developers for all.
+- 🤡 Architecture can have a strong smell of speculative generality.
   Your project becomes filled with hard-coded guesswork, countless parameters, tombs of dead code, and more complexity than your maintanance budget can allow.

-To keep our project mainanable and flourishing:
+- 😊 Architecture can be maintanable and flourishing.

-- we preserve software softness as a first-class property of the system;
+  - software softness is preserved as a first-class property of the system;
-- we create things and discover things;
+  - new things are discovered and created;
-- we ask questions;
-- we run experiments.
+  - questions are asked;
+  - experiments are ran.

 A good architecture is ~~a destination or a frozen artifact~~ an ongoing process like a jorney or enquiry.